BUILT INTO EVERY GOODSPEED APP

 PostHog Analytics + Feature Flags

-PostHog is initialized null-safe at boot (no crash when the key is absent in dev), with auto screen tracking, user identification on sign-in, and a useFlag hook that polls every 60 seconds for server-controlled feature flags with deterministic rollout bucketing.
+PostHog is initialized null-safe at boot (no crash when the key is absent in dev), with auto screen tracking, user identification on sign-in, and a useFlag hook that polls once a minute for server-controlled feature flags with deterministic rollout bucketing.

 - Tier: Core